 - oversee the day-to-day operation of RLWYC

-- to supervise and hire contracted staff other than those covered in paragraphs 31, 32, 33 and 34
+- to hire and manage contracted staff other than those covered in paragraphs 31, 32 and 33

 - to control the books and records of RLWYC